 - Institute of Chartered Accountants of Newfoundland and Labrador

-- The Institute of Chartered Accountants of Prince Edward Island
+- Chartered Professional Accountants of Prince Edward Island

 - Institute of Chartered Accountants of Bermuda